refaelavr/excel-cos-processor/README.md

 - Primary key management
 - Upsert operations with conflict resolution

+### Data Type Handling

+The system automatically handles common data type issues:

+- **Dash-to-Null Conversion**: Standalone dash characters ('-') in Excel data are automatically converted to NULL values in the database.
+This is particularly useful for numeric columns that may contain dashes representing missing data.
+- **Smart Conversion**: Values like 'פתח-תקוה' (containing dashes as part of meaningful text) are preserved and not converted to null.
+- **Automatic Type Detection**: The system automatically detects and converts data types based on content analysis.

 ## File Processing Status

 The application tracks processing status in a dedicated database table: